monodox/legalease-ai/README.md

 **AI-powered legal assistance platform designed to simplify Indian business law for startups and small businesses.**

 LegalEase AI provides instant, jurisdiction-specific legal guidance through a conversational interface and generates common legal documents based on business context, reducing reliance on expensive and slow legal consultations.
-Built with Next.js, Firebase, and Google's Gemini models, LegalEase AI makes legal compliance faster, more accessible, and easier to understand for non-lawyers, enabling founders to make informed decisions with confidence.
+Built with Next.js and Google's Gemini models, LegalEase AI makes legal compliance faster, more accessible, and easier to understand for non-lawyers, enabling founders to make informed decisions with confidence.

 ## 🚀 Features